1958 24 Hours of Le Mans: Entries

 Ferrari again arrived with a mighty force with no less than eleven cars for their works and private teams.
 Just prior to the meeting, Enzo Ferrari decided not to enter his latest two prototypes, reasoning that his well proven 3-litre 12-cylinder Testa Rossa was just the car for the circuit, and his best drivers.
-The pairings mostly came from the Ferrari F1 works team: Mike Hawthorn/Peter Collins, Phil Hill/Olivier Gendebien and Wolfgang von Trips/Wolfgang Seidel (called in to replace Luigi Musso injured in the previous weekend's Belgian Grand Prix).
+The pairings mostly came from the Ferrari F1 works team: Mike Hawthorn/Peter Collins, Phil Hill/Olivier Gendebien and Wolfgang von Trips paired with fellow German Wolfgang Seidel who had raced for Ferrari at the Targa Florio and was called in to replace Luigi Musso who was injured in the previous weekend's Belgian Grand Prix.
 A fourth car was planned but Gino Munaron was also injured.
 The factory was backed up by no less than six other privately entered Testa Rossas, including two for Luigi Chinetti's new North American Racing Team (NART) and single entries for Le Mans regulars Equipe Nationale Belge and Equipe Los Amigos.

 A 2-litre Ferrari was entered for the Mexican Rodriguez brothers.
 However, Ricardo was judged to be too young (16 years old) by the ACO, and not allowed to start so he was replaced by José Behra (Jean Behra's brother).

 Without its big engines and now in serious financial trouble, Maserati did not put in an effort this year, with only two private entries: in the 3-litre and a 2-litre classes.